 - Instead of the usual 1935 Ford BB being used for Jones’ van, it was replaced by a Ford Model AA

 A sequel was also planned, but never came to fruition.
+One dad we will do a film review on this site!

 15. John Le Mesurier was paid £262.50 per episode in the first series